tchayen/triangolatte/README.md

 ### Optimizations

+**First:** rewrite ear list from list to a queue implemented on array.
+It should be rather easy and will save tons of mallocs.

 `EarCut` currently uses `O(n^2)` algorithm which does not have much space remaining for improvement.

 However, there are other obvious options for speeding up vertex traversal using some kind of z-ordering (checking close vertices first increases chance of proving that given vertex cannot be an ear and therefore makes occasion for early return).